 Given the fundamental rights challenges arising from responding to the increased migratory pressure, the Agency has been providing fundamental rights expertise to the European Commission, EASO and Frontex on diverse aspects of their operations in Greece and Italy, since the hotspot approach began mid-2015.
 In October 2015, for example, the Agency published a checklist to act in compliance with fundamental rights when obtaining fingerprints for the EU’s fingerprinting database, Eurodac.
 Based on the requests from the European Parliament, the Agency issued an Opinion on fundamental rights in the hotspots in November 2016, which was later updated in February 2019.

 To address some of the fundamental rights gaps identified in Greece, the Agency has been visiting the Eastern Aegean islands since April 2016 providing fundamental rights expertise.
-Together with other partners FRA carried out targeted training and capacity building activities, for example on child protection, guardianship for unaccompanied children or the training of forced return monitors.
-Similar activities will continue in 2017, based on a Memorandum of Understanding between the Agency and the Ministry of Migration Policy of the Hellenic Republic.
-Additional activities will also be carried out in Italy in 2017.
+Together with other partners FRA carried out targeted training and capacity building activities, for example on child protection, guardianship for unaccompanied children, data protection, trafficking in human beings or forced return monitoring.
+Such activities will continue in 2018, based on a renewal of the Memorandum of Understanding between the Agency and the Ministry of Migration Policy of the Hellenic Republic.
+In addition, the Agency supports other Member States affected by high number of arrivals.